This makes modifier or layer keys behave a bit differently.

 3. Double-tap: It acts as ‘MoveToLayer’.
 You are locked on Layer 1 until you tap the One-Shot Layer 1 key again.

-Reminder: When assigning the One-Shot Layer key, make sure that the same key on the other layer is assigned as TRANS.
+Reminder: When assigning the One-Shot Layer key, make sure that the same key on the other layer is assigned as the same One-Shot Layer key (eg: Layer 1 has OSL 2 on a key, and Layer 2 has OSL 2 on that same key).